aschmiedeke/gbtdocs/docs/tutorials/kfpa_nh3_mapping_tutorial.rst

 4.4 GBTGridder
 --------------

-A basic description of the GBTGridder usage syntax, with input arguments, can be found on any GBO computer via:
+In a new terminal, a basic description of the GBTGridder usage syntax, with input arguments, can be found on any GBO computer via:

 .. code-block:: bash